miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/teamprojects/quizztale.md

 # Introduction

-QuizzTale is a trivia game developed by four people for a university game jam.
+Quizz Tale is a trivia game developed by four people for a university game jam.
 In this game, the player must answer as many questions correctly as possible to help the protagonist achieve her dream of becoming an astronaut.
 Depending on the player's decisions and correct answers, the story will lead to a good or bad ending.

 <div class="text-center p-4">
   <img width="700px" class="img-fluid" src="https://i.imgur.com/QPJrUhp.png">